E-commerce

 What is a good conversion rate?

-It depends on the industry, basket, channel and country.
+It depends on the sector, basket size, channel, and country.
 Compare yourself to your segmented history and sector benchmarks (Shopify), not to an anonymous forum average.

 Should you optimize mobile or desktop first?

-Prioritize where your sessions and revenue are today, keeping in mind that many campaigns drive mobile traffic.
+Prioritize where your sessions and revenue are today, keeping in mind that many campaigns bring mobile traffic.

 Do email pop-ups help?

-They can grow the list but hurt the experience: measure the impact on sales and respect consent (GDPR).
+They can grow the list but harm the experience: measure the impact on sales and respect consent (GDPR).

 How long should a test run?

-Long enough to cover several purchase cycles and reduce noise; exact duration depends on traffic and expected effect.
+Long enough to cover several purchase cycles and reduce noise; the exact duration depends on traffic and the expected effect.

 Do permanent discounts boost conversion?

 Not if they destroy margin and attract only bargain hunters.
-Measure net margin and repeat purchase.
+Measure net margin and repeat purchases.

 Enzo Garcia